Sophie Wilmès

 Sophie Wilmès (/fr/; born 15 January 1975) is a Belgian politician who served as the prime minister of Belgium from 2019 to 2020.
 She later served as minister of foreign affairs from 2020 to 2022.
 A member of the Reformist Movement, she is the first woman to hold either position.
+In May 2026, King Philip of Belgium appointed her Minister of State, an honorary title in Belgium granted for exceptional merits.

 Wilmès was elected to the Chamber of Representatives in 2014, and served as budget minister in the first and second governments of Charles Michel from 2015 to 2019.
 In the aftermath of the 2019 Belgian federal election, Philippe of Belgium appointed Wilmès to lead a caretaker government (the Wilmès I Government) before she formed an executive government (the Wilmès II Government) in March 2020 to handle the COVID-19 pandemic.

 In October 2020, she joined the government of Prime Minister Alexander De Croo as foreign minister and deputy prime minister.
 She resigned in 2022 to take care of her husband who suffered from brain cancer.

 In June 2024, she was elected Member of the European Parliament, of which she is currently one of the Vice-Presidents.